-Homework problems will typically be assigned on a weekly basis and will be due at the end of class one week following its assignment.
+Homework problems will typically be assigned weekly and will be due at the end of class one week following its assignment.
 No assignments will be accepted after the solution is posted, except in the case of unforeseen, officially documented absences.
 The solution will be posted the day homework is due.
 Please submit your homework electronically and check the time and submission day.

 Each problem solution should be neatly worked out.
-If a given assignment requires multiple pages of work, it must be stapled together prior to submission.
-Use neatly trimmed 8.5" x 11" paper and write on one side only.
 When possible, sketch illustrative diagrams and label current, voltage, and other relevant quantities on the diagrams.
 Very rough sketches with no labels will receive no credit.
 Use industrially accepted notation for units, per discussion on Day 1 of class.

 ALL assigned problems will be considered for grading.
 However, all problems may not necessarily be graded.
-I expect you to have worked ALL the problems and to be prepared to submit the problem solutions in the above format at the end of class on the date due (check submission time and day on CANVAS).
+I expect you to have worked on ALL the problems and to be prepared to submit the problem solutions in the above format at the end of class on the date due (check submission time and day on CANVAS).

 You may consult with other students and with your instructor while you are working on assigned problems but your goal in consulting should be limited to exploring options and approaches rather than avoiding work.
 The ability to solve problems develops through disciplined effort and the exams will require you to be able to solve problems.
-To obtain full credit for a homework assignment you must submit it to your instructor in class on the due date.
-Note that if you use open-source solution for your homework, you will have a difficulty to answer questions in either midterm or final exam.
+Note that if you use an open-source solution for your homework, you will have difficulty answering questions in either midterm or final exam.
 I usually ask questions during class and your participation is most important.